The Bell and Gossett System Syzer® – Using Flow, Pressure Drop and Cv

 Printer Friendly (PDF)

-The ITT Bell and Gossett system syzer has a scale 5 which may be used to determine pressure drop in a hydronic system when the Cv (called C sub V) of a valve or device is known.
+The Xylem Bell and Gossett System Syzer has a Scale 5 which may be used to determine pressure drop in a hydronic system when the Cv (called C sub V) of a valve or device is known.
 The Cv is the water flow, in gallons per minute (GPM), which causes a 1 PSI pressure drop.

-If a hydronic control valve has a Cv of 20, then the valve will have a pressure drop of 1 PSI, when 20 GPM flows through it.
-So the units of Cv are GPM.
-Let’s use scale 5 of the B&G System Syzer® to find the flow rate if we have 5 PSI pressure drop across this valve, which has a Cv of 20.
-Remember, in field measurements, that the Cv was determined with the device full open.
-Any field measurements, in which you use Cv, should have full possible flow, so drive the controls full open when measuring.
+If a hydronic control valve has a Cv of 20, then the valve will have a pressure drop of 1 PSI when 20 GPM flows through it.
+So, the units of Cv are GPM.
+Let’s use Scale 5 on the B&G System Syzer® to find the flow rate if we have 5 PSI pressure drop across this valve that has a Cv of 20.
+Remember, in field measurements, the Cv was determined with the device fully open.
+Any field measurements where you are using Cv, you should have full possible flow.
+That means you’ll want the controls to drive the valve to fully open when measuring.

 Categories